pigulla/lewd/README.md

 You found a bug, fixed a typo or came up with a cool new feature?
 Feel free to open issues or send pull requests and I'll do my best to merge them.
 Please make sure you add tests as needed and reference the issue number in your commit (please open one if necessary).
 Bonus points are awarded for not breaking any jshint rules.

 ### License
 lewd is licensed under the BSD 2-Clause License.
-You can find it in the [LICENSE.md](LICENSE.md) file.
+You can find it in the [LICENSE](LICENSE) file.